Kosovo and Serbia economic normalization agreements: Provisions

 They will also conduct a feasibility study with the U.S. Department of Energy concerning the sharing of the Lake Gazivode/Ujmani, as a reliable water and energy supply.

 As part of the agreements, Serbia and Kosovo agreed to join the mini-Schengen zone.

 Each side will recognize the diplomas and professional certificates from the other.

 Serbia agreed to move its Israeli embassy to Jerusalem from Tel Aviv in July 2021, and Israel and Kosovo agreed to a mutual recognition of each other and establishment of diplomatic relations.
 Kosovo also announced that they would locate their embassy in Jerusalem.
-In doing so, Serbia and Kosovo will become the first in Europe to have embassies in Jerusalem, with Kosovo being the first with a majority Muslim population in the world.
+In doing so, Serbia and Kosovo were set to become the first in Europe to have embassies in Jerusalem, with Kosovo being the first with a Muslim majority population in the world to do so.
+Kosovo has had an embassy in Jerusalem since March 2021, and Serbia has opened an honorary consulate in Jerusalem, though its embassy to Israel remains in Tel Aviv.
 The agreements also contain provisions where Serbia and Kosovo designate Hezbollah as a terrorist organization.

-Each side will remove 5G equipment from their mobile networks provided by what was termed "untrusted vendors" from their mobile networks, and to prohibit such vendors from bidding in the future.
+Each side will remove 5G equipment from their mobile networks provided by what was termed "untrusted vendors" and to prohibit such vendors from bidding in the future.
 Officials from Serbia and Kosovo said this was a reference to Chinese companies such as Huawei Technologies.

 Both sides pledged to protect and promote freedom of religion, including renewed interfaith communication, protection of religious sites and implementation of court decisions regarding the Serbian Orthodox Church, continued restitution of Holocaust-era heirless and unclaimed Jewish property.